 There are 12 languages available all offering a sequenced path of study commencing at entry point 1 (beginners), entry point 3 or entry point 5 (post VCE) and continuing through to proficiency level 6 (advanced).
 Some languages offer advanced entry points (see individual languages for further information).
 Students are able to commence the program at different entry points pending on proficiency.

 The Diploma in Languages will usually add one year duration to your studies.
 Undergraduate students have the option to fast track and may complete both programs in three and a half or three years.
 The duration for graduate coursework students varies on their program, advice and permission for graduates should be sought from their home Faculty prior to application.

-- Diploma in Music
+- Concurrent DiplomaDiploma in Music

 The Diploma in Music provides students with the opportunity to undertake a tailored sequence of music study and gain a music qualification while completing an undergraduate degree in another field at The University of Melbourne.
-It is available to students enrolled in the Bachelor of Arts, Biomedicine, Commerce, Design, Environments or Science and is studied concurrently with the bachelor degree.
+It is available to students enrolled in an undergraduate degree other than the Bachelor of Music and the Bachelor of Fine Arts.
+It is studied concurrently with the bachelor degree.